 Business Plan is a written document outlining goals and objectives of proposed business with steps necessary to achieve those goals within specific period of time.
 As they say, “when you fail to plan, you plan to fail”.
 You do not need to create a complete and complex business plan at the start.
 However, when you need to convey your business ideas and models to financiers, investors and potential partners, you may need a formal business plan.
 If you are unsure, you can seek help from friends, consultant or approach a relevant government agency such as the Department of Cottage and Small Industry or the Regional Office of Economic Affairs.

 Any Bhutanese who is 18 years of age and above can legally own and operate an industry.
-An industry can be a factory that produces and manufactures goods or an entity that provides essential services.
-Retailing and wholesaling of goods is not considered an industry.
+An industry can be a factory that produces and manufactures goods or a unit that provides essential services.
+Trading businesses like retailing and wholesaling of goods is not considered an industry.

-Please visit the nearest Regional Office for Economic Affairs or the Department of Cottage & Small Industry or Dzongkhag Economic Development Officers.
-Any officer there will be able to advice you on what are documents and/ or clearances are required.
+Please contact your nearest Regional Office of Economic Affairs, or the Department of Cottage & Small Industry or the Economic Development Officers in your Dzongkhag.
+Any officer there will be able to advice you on what are documents and/ or clearances that are required.
 Some industry may require clearances from other agencies such as the National Environment Commission, Bhutan Agriculture & Food Regulatory Authority or Dzongkhags/Thromde, etc. depending on the type of business activity.
 Also, you can visit website like www.g2c.gov.bt and www.g2b.gov.bt and upon selecting activity you will see what sector clearance is required for proposed activity.

-If all the required documents and clearances are submitted, the license will be issued within a working day.
+If all the required information, documents and clearances are submitted, the license/registration certificate will be issued within a working day.